EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 **Note**

 * The `Blow Mic` hotkey only works if you are using the gamepad.
+  * Some users have reported issues with the hotkey not working.
+As a workaround, you can use the Steam Deck's internal microphone by following these steps:

+    1. Open the `Steam Deck Settings`.
+    2. Navigate to `Audio` > `Voice`.
+    3. Adjust the desired microphone volume to a value above 0%.
 * For a tutorial on how to select Steam Input Profiles, see [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
 * If you would like to use touch menus, apply the `EmuDeck - Steam Deck Radial Menus` profile instead.